If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 Medium roast on the left.
 Dark roast on the right

-Do you want to learn more about the differences in coffee roasts?
+Would you like to learn more about the differences between coffee roasts?
 Check out this in-depth article!

-I’ve brewed a lot of beans with my V60 over the years, and the following coffee beans are the ones I keep coming back to.
+I’ve brewed many beans with my V60 over the years, and the following coffee beans are the ones I keep coming back to.

 CoffeeCoffee roastTasting notesBest for

-Volcanica Ethiopian YirgacheffeLight/ medium roastFloral, citrus, jasmine, lemonBright, clean pour-overs
+Volcanica Ethiopian YirgacheffeLight/ medium roastFloral, lemon, berry notesBright, clean pour-overs

 Counter Culture – Big TroubleMedium roastSweet, nutty, smooth bodyBalanced & easygoing brews